TheBigby01/Youtube-Playlist-Downloader/README.md

 # Youtube-Playlist-Downloader
-A node script to download Youtube Playlist.
+A node script to download Youtube Playlist which runs with 'npm test'.